jrubes/PIA-Tunnel/ReadMe.txt

 		*WARNING* This resets login.conf

 	clear_settings
-		*WARNING* Deletes your login data, log files and generates new SSH keys.
-This resets /pia/ back to the original download state.
+		*WARNING* Deletes your login data, system log files and generates new SSH keys.
 		You should reboot your system after running this command!

 14) Switch to your "Internet VM" now and give it a try.
-All traffic should now be forwarded thorugh the VPN tunnel. traceroute -n google.com
+All traffic should be forwarded thorugh the VPN tunnel. traceroute -n google.com